sometimescode/CollabCopy/README.md

 Improvement notes from presentation:
 1) Fines for Late returns (?)
 2) Add Location input for books
-3) Add automation for book copy serial id in case librarian buys 500 books and doesn't want to manually input 500 book copies.
+3) Add automation for book copy serial id in case librarian buys 500 books and doesn't want to manually input 500 book copies. [use ISBN + count existing book copies] as serial-id and add new input form for Number of Copies to Add

 Other improvements:
 - No security currently.
 Anyone can access admin panel.
 SessionAware already exists but also not being used.